Key takeaways

 If you’re focused on building a strong local presence in Canada and you fit the rules, a .ca domain could be a fantastic choice.
 But if you’re thinking bigger and more globally, you might want to look at other domains.

-How to buy a .CA domain name
+How do I buy a .CA domain?

 Getting a .ca domain with Network Solutions is straightforward.
 Follow these steps to secure your .ca domain: